Planning and Zoning

 To understand the planning policies that affect building and development in Tay Township, the Hierarchy of Planning Documents will show you how it works.

-General Zoning By-law No. 2000-57
+General Zoning By-law No. 2000-57, as amended

 Tay Township Official Plan